cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 Templates follow a simple lifecycle:

-1. **Define**: Specify resource configuration (manually, from JSON files, or extracted from a running MCI)
+1. **Define**: Specify resource configuration (manually, from JSON files, or extracted from a running Infra)
 2. **Store**: Save to ETCD within a namespace scope
 3. **Share**: Templates in the `system` namespace serve as a shared catalog (copy to target namespace before applying)
 4. **Apply**: Create real cloud resources from a template with a single API call